marager13/GettingAndCleaningDataProject/CodeBook.md

  "tBody" to "TimeBody",
  "fBody" to "FrequencyBody"

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-    I created unique column names to remove duplicate names and used tidyverse to get a summary table (Tidy_Datset.txt) with the average of each variable for each subject and  activity.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. created unique column names to remove duplicate names and used tidyverse to get a summary table (Tidy_Datset.txt) with the average of each variable for each subject and  activity.